The Carroll School

 The Carroll School is a school for students diagnosed with learning disabilities such as dyslexia.
 The school consists of a lower school in Waltham, Massachusetts, a Middle School in Lincoln, and an upper school in Wayland, Massachusetts.
+The school serves grades 1 through 9.

 History

-The history of The Carroll School dates back to 1967 when a small group of people founded a school for children with language-based learning differences, such as dyslexia.
-The Middle School campus was first built in 1905 by Helen Storrow.
-More buildings have been added throughout the campus.
+The Carroll School was founded in 1967 by Dr. Edwin Cole, F. Gorham Brigham, and Samuel Lowe.
+Since its founding, the campus has expanded multiple times.
 The lower campus goes up to grade five.
 The middle campus goes up to grade eight.
-The upper school campus is a former mansion, and was bought for $5 Million from businessman John Fish in 2016.
-Located in Wayland, Massachusetts it serves the two-year 8th-9th grade program as well as the non-academic administration.
+The upper school campus is a former mansion, and was bought for $5 million from businessman John Fish in 2016.
+Located in Wayland, Massachusetts, it serves the two-year 8th-9th grade program as well as the non-academic administration.